Fin whale: Range and habitat

-Summer distribution of fin whales in the North Pacific is the immediate offshore waters from central Baja California to Japan and as far north as the Chukchi Sea bordering the Arctic Ocean.
+Summer distribution of fin whales in the North Pacific is the immediate offshore waters from central Baja California to Japan and as far north as the Chukchi Sea, bordering the Arctic Ocean.
 They occur in high densities in the northern Gulf of Alaska and southeastern Bering Sea between May and October, with some movement through the Aleutian passes into and out of the Bering Sea.
-Several whales tagged between November and January off southern California were killed in the summer off central California, Oregon, British Columbia, and in the Gulf of Alaska.
-Fin whales have been observed feeding 250 miles south of Hawaii in mid-May, and several winter sightings have been made there.
+Several whales tagged between November and January off southern California were killed in the summer off central California, Oregon, and British Columbia, and in the Gulf of Alaska.
+Fin whales have been observed feeding 250 mi south of Hawaii in mid-May, and several winter sightings have been made there.
 Some researchers have suggested that the whales migrate into Hawaiian waters primarily in the autumn and winter.

-Although fin whales are certainly migratory, moving seasonally in and out of high-latitude feeding areas, the overall migration pattern is not well understood.
-Acoustic readings from passive-listening hydrophone arrays indicate a southward migration of the North Atlantic fin whale occurs in the autumn from the Labrador-Newfoundland region, south past Bermuda, and into the West Indies.
-One or more populations of fin whales are thought to remain year-round in high latitudes, moving offshore, but not southward in late autumn.
+Although fin whales are certainly migratory, moving seasonally in and out of high-latitude feeding areas, their overall migration pattern is not well understood.
+Acoustic readings from passive-listening hydrophone arrays indicate that a southward migration of the North Atlantic fin whale occurs in the autumn, from the Labrador-Newfoundland region, south past Bermuda, and into the West Indies.
+One or more populations of fin whales are thought to remain year-round in high latitudes, moving offshore, but not southward, in late autumn.
 A study based on resightings of identified fin whales in Massachusetts Bay indicates that calves often learn migratory routes from their mothers and return to their mother's feeding area in subsequent years.

 In the Pacific, migration patterns are poorly characterized.
-Although some fin whales are apparently present year-round in the Gulf of California, there is a significant increase in their numbers in the winter and spring.
-Southern fin whales migrate seasonally from relatively high-latitude Antarctic feeding grounds in the summer to low-latitude breeding and calving areas in the winter.
-The location of winter breeding areas is still unknown, since these whales tend to migrate in the open ocean.
+Although some fin whales are apparently present year-round in the Gulf of California, a significant increase occurs in their numbers in the winter and spring.
+Southern fin whales migrate seasonally, from relatively high-latitude Antarctic feeding grounds in the summer to low-latitude breeding and calving areas in the winter.
+The location of their winter breeding areas is still unknown, since these whales tend to migrate in the open ocean.